 The design of the detailed layout will however consider and adhere to the limitations of the development area and aspects such as environmentally sensitive areas, roads, fencing and servitudes on site.
-The total surface area proposed for the layout will include the PV panel arrays (spaced to avoid shadowing), the BESS facility, access and maintenance roads and associated infrastructure (buildings, power inverters, power line, on-site substation and collector substation and perimeter fences).
+The total surface area proposed for the layout will include the BESS facility, access and maintenance roads and associated infrastructure (buildings, power inverters, power line, on-site substation and collector substation and perimeter fences).

-The proposed Kareerand BESS facility will include the following infrastructure:
+The proposed Midas BESS will cover approximately 15 ha and will include the following infrastructure:

-- PV modules and mounting structures (up to 10 ha). - Inverters and transformers. - Solid State Battery Energy Storage System (BESS) (up to 10 ha). - Site and internal access roads (up to 8m wide). - Operation and Maintenance buildings including a gate house and security building, control centre, offices, warehouses and workshops for storage and maintenance (up to 1 ha). - Laydown areas (3 ha temporary and 1 ha permanent). - A 132 kV facility substation (up to 1 ha). - 33 kV cabling between the project components and the facility substation.
+- Solid State Battery Energy Storage System (BESS) (up to 10 ha). - Inverters and transformers - Site and internal access roads (up to 8m wide). - Operation and Maintenance buildings including a gate house and security building, control centre, offices, warehouses and workshops for storage and maintenance (up to 1 ha). - Laydown areas (3 ha temporary and 1 ha permanent). - A 132 kV facility substation (up to 1 ha). - 33 kV cabling between the project components and the facility substation.